Deep-Commit/poai/README.md

 # PoAI: A "Proof-of-AI" Sovereign EVM-Compatible Blockchain

 ## ✨ Status: PoAI **v0.1.0-alpha** — “Stub-Miner” Release
-This tag is an **MVP** that proves the chain mechanics without a real AI model yet.
+This tag is an **MVP** that proves the chain mechanics with a real LLM model (TinyLlama-1.1B-Chat-GGUF) integrated for deterministic inference to solve (mine) blocks.
 Expect rapid churn and breaking changes.

 ### What works
 - ✔️ **Genesis + block format** (`header.Header`, JSON-serialised, Keccak-256 hash)